awh/kingpin/README.markdown

 * State machine modelled as case classes
 * Scoring by recursive pattern matching
 * Next game state and remaining pins computed via polymorphic dispatch
-* No vars were harmed in the making of this programme!
+* No vars were mutated in the making of this programme!